Professionalism Policies and Procedures

 All students should refer to individual course syllabi (i.e. laboratory settings, specific class settings) for additional dress code requirements specific to classroom/laboratory settings.

-The following guidelines are appropriate for dress during laboratory and experiential rotations: students are required to wear a USC College of Pharmacy white, long sleeved jacket-length lab coat and USC College of Pharmacy ID badge attached at the collar or chest pocket of the lab coat.
+The following guidelines are appropriate for dress during laboratory and experiential rotations: students are required to wear a USC College of Pharmacy white, long-sleeved jacket-length lab coat and USC College of Pharmacy ID badge attached at the collar or chest pocket of the lab coat.
 Non-USC College of Pharmacy/commercial logos and badges are not permitted on lab coats.
 Students must adhere to individual course/pharmacy rotation site policies regarding site-specific ID badges.

 Students with visible piercings should seek the advice of the preceptor or laboratory faculty coordinator for accommodations.
 Note that accessories (i.e. jewelry, long finger nails) or behaviors (i.e. chewing gum, cologne or perfume) may be deemed inappropriate for specific experiential or laboratory settings due to sterile or nonsterile preparation guidelines.
+Race and cultural accommodation will be considered on a case-by-case basis.
+Students should consult with faculty or preceptors regarding specific attire concerns.

 Individual pharmacy practice sites or laboratory settings may have a more rigorous dress code requirement.
 Students must adhere to specific preceptor requirements, site requirements or laboratory faculty coordinator guidance, as applicable.
 In the experiential setting, students may be dismissed immediately for inappropriate attire and asked to return in appropriate attire.
 Students will be required to make up time missed from rotation if dismissed for inappropriate dress (refer to the attendance policies in the experiential manuals).